apancutt/deploy-aws-s3-cloudfront/README.md

   The `aws s3 sync` command uses the modification time to identify modified assets.
 This doesn't work well when building a project often involves regenerating files with fresh timestamps but identical content.

   This package will instead perform a checksum comparison to minimise the deployment payload.
-The MD5 checksum will be computed against all files then compared against the ETag of the corresponding remote objects.
+The MD5 checksum will be computed against local files then compared against the ETag of the corresponding remote objects.

 * [react-deploy-s3](https://www.npmjs.com/package/react-deploy-s3) (NPM package)